 Travelling life with a dog is not the same as without a pet.
 No national park in Australia allows dogs although we do leave Maxi in the van with an air vent and some windows partially open for a few hours while we do some walks.
 We contemplated tying her up at one of the legal campgrounds but we have been warned that dingoes will come in and take small dogs, even during the day, so that option is not feasible.

 While we were travelling with Rob and Denny, this was less of a problem as we could take turns minding the two dogs but we had to say goodbye to our travelling companions in Alice Springs.
-Denny has been suffering increasingly from a painful back which has necessitated their stopping in Alice Springs to seek medical advice, X-rays and the rest.
+Denny has been suffering increasingly from a painful back which has necessitated their stopping in Alice Springs to seek medical advice and some manipulation.
 Sadly, our delightful shared holiday has had to end.
-And even more sadly Denny had to cancel her painting course at Alkaroola that she had booked in for at end of August.
-We also both now have to face going back to cooking daily for two people.
+It is even more sad for Denny, who had to cancel her painting course at Arkaroola that she had booked in for at end of August.
+We both now have to face going back to cooking daily for two people.
 The shared cooking and meals was enjoyed by all four of us while we were together.

 The wonderful red cliffs above the water.